Investing

 People overestimate their ability to predict the future based on a false belief that they correctly foresaw the past.

-Secondly, people still pick stocks because of superiority bias.
-Everyone thinks they’re better than average.
 Professional fund managers genuinely believe they can find undervalued stocks better than other professional fund managers, and those dishing out advice on Reddit forums are often only focussing on a spate of recent good luck.

-The third reason is hindsight bias.
-This tricks people into thinking it’s easier than it is to know when stocks and markets are too high or too low.
-The people who get lucky or jump on the bandwagon at the right time tend to forget they had just as many their wrong calls and faulty predictions as they had right ones.
+The people who get lucky or jump on the bandwagon at the right time tend to forget they had just as many wrong calls as they had right ones.

 Then there are those who predict crashes.
 These people are often years or decades too early in their predictions.
 This means they don’t invest at all and miss out on years of good returns in the lead-up.

-It really does pay to be aware of these psychological biases because it will make you a better long-term investor, and help you assess media hype around hot stocks much more objectively.
+It really does pay to be aware of these psychological biases because it will make you a better long-term investor and help you assess media hype around hot stocks much more objectively.

 4. How should you invest if you can’t beat the market?